tonethar/IGME-230-GDD-Spring-2018/weekly/Week-01A-notes.md

 - web game development (JavaScript & the Pixi.js rendering engine)

 Once you complete this course you should be able to do the following:
-- publish a "traditional" multi-page website to the WWW.
+- publish a "traditional" multi-page website to the web.
 The content will be properly "chunked" and the site navigation will be intuitive and easy to use.
 - publish a single-page application (SPA) web site portfolio.
 You can see an example here: http://dougwatro.com - this example has eight distinct "pages" of content that are presented on a single web page.
 - code a web application that can connect to web services, and download/display their data.
 Examples inlcude a music searching and previewing applications that use the iTunes API, and a GIF viewing application that utilizes the Giphy API.
 - code a DOM web game that uses HTML/CSS for the User Interface, and JavaScript for game logic & interactivity.
 Examples include card games and typing games.